 MOD RCC/14A1/124

-1/15 2.5 In relations where there are no special agreements, a quarterly settlement statement showing the balances of the monthly accounts for the period to which it relates shall be prepared as soon as possible by the creditor administration and shall be sent in duplicate to the debtor administration, which, after verification, shall return one of the copies endorsed with its acceptance.
+1/15 2.5 In relations where there are no special agreements, a quarterly settlement statement showing the balances of the monthly accounts for the period to which it relates shall be prepared as soon as possible by the creditor administration/operating agency and shall be sent in duplicate to the debtor administration/operating agency, which, after verification, shall return one of the copies endorsed with its acceptance.

 MOD RCC/14A1/125

-1/16 2.6 In indirect relations where a transit administration* acts as an accounting intermediary between two terminal points, it shall include accounting data for transit traffic in the relevant outgoing traffic account to administrations* beyond it in the routing sequence as soon as possible after receiving that data from the originating administration.
+1/16 2.6 In indirect relations where a transit administration/operating agency acts as an accounting intermediary between two terminal points, it shall include accounting data for transit traffic in the relevant outgoing traffic account to administrations/operating agencies beyond it in the international routing sequence as soon as possible, but no later than 50 calendar days after receiving that data from the originating administration/operating agency.

 1/17 3 Settlement of balances of accounts